rhysd/vim-startuptime/README.md

 ## TODO

-- Add more metrics like max/min/median
+- Add more metrics like median
 - Temporarily isolate CPU for running Vim if possible

 ## License